Donald Campbell: Recovery of Bluebird K7 and Campbell's body

 Campbell was buried in Coniston Cemetery on 12 September 2001 after his coffin was carried down the lake, and through the measured kilometre, on a launch, one last time.
 A funeral service was then held at St Andrew's Church in Coniston, after an earlier, and positive DNA examination had been carried out.
 The funeral was attended by his widow, Tonia, daughter Gina, other members of his family, members of his former team and admirers.
 The funeral was overshadowed in the media by coverage of the 9/11 attacks in the United States.

-Campbell's sister, Jean Wales, had been against the recovery of her brother's body out of respect for his stated wish that, in the event of something going wrong, "Skipper and boat stay together".
+Campbell's sister, Jean Wales, had been against the recovery of her brother's body out of respect for his stated wish that, in the event of something going wrong, "Skipper and boat stay together."
+Wales did not attend Campbell's burial service at Coniston Cemetery.

-When Campbell was buried in Coniston Cemetery on 12 September 2001 she did not attend the service.
 Steve Hogarth, lead singer for Marillion, was present at the funeral and performed the song "Out of This World" solo.